Gartree High School

 Gartree High School is a coeducational secondary school with academy status.
 Its age-range designation is 11–16.
 GCSEs have been taught since 2017 and its first GCSE results published in 2019.
 The school is situated in Oadby, a town on the south side of Leicester, England.

-Notable former pupils include rock legend John Deacon of Queen.

-The school's mission statement is: "Aspiring to personal excellence in a supportive community".

 Age-range change

 Gartree High School is an 11–16 school serving a catchment area in Oadby, Leicestershire, and surrounding villages.
 From 2017 students will join the school in Year 7 and leave in Year 11, following the pattern common across most of the country.

 Hearing-impaired unit

 Gartree High School used to host Leicestershire's Schools Hearing Impaired Unit.

 The Hearing Impaired Unit has since moved to a purpose built facility which is situated on the neighboring Beauchamp College site.